How to Use Service Bus Queues

 Select the namespace you just created from the list shown:

-In the Connect to your namespace dialog, find the Default Issuer and Default Key entries.
+In the Access connection information dialog, find the Default Issuer and Default Key entries.
 Make a note of these values, as you will use this information below to perform operations with the namespace.

 Note: If you need to install Python or the Client Libraries, please see the Python Installation Guide.